nimrodshn/orpheus/README.md

 # orpheus
-An experimental key-value store written in rust.
+An experimental key-value storage engine written in rust.

 ## Architecture
 `orpheus` is a key value store.
-It uses a simple log file and an in memory table as storage for the DB;
+It uses an [SSTable](https://en.wikipedia.org/wiki/Log-structured_merge-tree) (in-memory sorted table) for indexing and a persistent log containes the raw bytes of given for values;
 Each value is appended as UTF encoded byte array to the log file and its key, offset and length are stored in an in memory hashmap for later retreival.